RoastPotatoes/roastpotatoes.github.io/_posts/2015-07-01-artisinal-keycap-roundup-v4.md

 Only a small update but as a fan I like KatzenKinder information.
 From the [ama](http://redd.it/39bxpw) on the /r/katzenkinder subreddit, there might possible be a sale around the beginning of August.

 # GirlDC Surfaces
 After the banning debacle on geekhack it seems like GirlDC is expanding their opportunities and is somewhat active on /r/MK I don't like the homer vader design but the keycaps are incredibly clean.
 The stormtroopers are much more to my liking however they are pricey.
-The vader's cost [$39 on techkeys.](http://techkeys.us/collections/artisan)
+The stormtroopers cost [$39 on techkeys.](http://techkeys.us/collections/artisan)
 [![t](https://i.imgur.com/3GBEbka.jpg)](http://redd.it/3a1a8z)

 - [First Post](http://redd.it/3a1a8z)